Dark Higgs Bosons at Colliders: Direct dark Higgs searches

 \subsubsection{\texorpdfstring{$pp \to \scalar \to h h$}{pp to phi to hh} at ATLAS}

-Similar to the $pp \to \scalar\to hh $ search of CMS, ATLAS searched for Higgs boson pair production in events with two $b$-jets and two $\tau$-leptons using an integrated luminosity of $139 \fbinv$~\cite{ATLAS:2022xzm} of $pp$ collision data recorded between 2015 and 2018.
-The analysis targets off-shell and scalar, narrow-resonant production in the mass range from about $250$ to $1600 \gev$.
-Events in which at least one $\tau$ lepton decays hadronically are considered, and multivariate discriminants are used to reject and constrain background events and to extract the $hh$ signal yields in a binned maximum-likelihood fit.

-Since this search is not yet available in the public version of HiggsBounds, we perform the translation ourselves, using the production cross section of a SM-like Higgs boson from Ref.~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}.
+Similar to the $pp \to \scalar\to hh $ search performed at the CMS experiment, the ATLAS collaboration searched for Higgs boson pair production in final states with two $b$-quark jets and two $\tau$ leptons using an integrated luminosity of $139 \fbinv$~\cite{ATLAS:2022xzm}.
+The analysis targets off-shell and scalar, narrow-resonant production in the mass range between $250$ and $1600 \gev$.
+At least one of the $\tau$ leptons is required to decay hadronically.
+Multivariate discriminants are used to reject and constrain background events and to extract the $hh$ signal yields in a binned maximum likelihood fit.
+Since this search is not yet available in the public version of HiggsBounds, we perform the translation ourselves, using the production cross-section of an SM-like Higgs boson from Ref.~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}.
 As in the case of the CMS result, the best sensitivity is reached between 400 and $500 \gev$ with a best upper bound of $\sin \theta \lesssim 0.26$.

 \FloatBarrier